Exergetic Port-Hamiltonian Systems Modeling Language: Exergy

 \subsection{Intuition}

-As briefly discussed in~\cref{ssec:thermodynamics}, thermodynamic models do not have all their physically-relevant degrees of freedom determined by their state variables, which leads to irreversibility.
-According to the first and second law of thermodynamics, internal energy, which is given by an imprecise phenomenological description, cannot be fully converted into mechanical or electromagnetic energy, which is precise, in the sense that the relevant degrees of freedom are determined by the state variables.
+As briefly discussed in~\cref{ssec:thermodynamics}, thermodynamic models have an irreversible dynamics, since not all physically-relevant degrees of freedom are determined by the state variables.
+According to the first and second law of thermodynamics, internal energy, which is given by an `imprecise' phenomenological description, cannot be fully converted into mechanical or electromagnetic energy, which is `precise', in the sense that all relevant degrees of freedom are fully determined by the state variables.

 The irreversible degradation of `mechanically precise' forms of energy into `thermodynamically imprecise' forms of energy can be quantified using the concept of exergy.
-A hypothetical conversion device, whose mode of operation is only restricted by the first and second law of thermodynamics is used to determine how much mechanical (or electromagnetic) energy can be extracted from a system before it reaches thermodynamic equilibrium with a reference environment, whose intensive variables, such as temperature and pressure, are constant (in time and space), see~\cref{fig:exergy}.
+A hypothetical conversion device, whose mode of operation is only restricted by the first and second law of thermodynamics is used to determine how much mechanical (or electromagnetic) energy can be extracted from a system, before it reaches thermodynamic equilibrium with a reference environment, see~\cref{fig:exergy}.
+The environment is defined by intensive variables, such as temperature and pressure, which are constant in time and space.

-Crucially, the ideal conversion device is not restricted to interacting with the system through its interface.
+The ideal conversion device is \textit{not} restricted to interacting with the system through its interface.
 Instead, the device operates in a counterfactual where all energy domains of both the system and the environment can be accessed.
-This means that the exergy content of a (hierarchically flattened) composite system can be obtained by summing the exergy stored in each of its storage components.
-So, in particular, the exergy content of a system does not depend on how its subsystems are interconnected.
-The exergy content of a component storing internal energy is assessed based on an ideal conversion device and the reference environment, while the exergy content of a component storing only mechanical or electromagnetic forms of energy is equal to its energy content.
+The exergy content of a composite system is hence obtained by (recursively) summing the exergy stored in each of its storage components.
+The exergy content of a component storing purely mechanical or electromagnetic forms of energy is simply equal to its energy content.
+For components storing internal energy, the exergy content is assessed based on the ideal conversion device and the reference environment.
+A concrete statement of this follows in~\cref{ex:gas}, after the definition of the exergy storage function in~\cref{def:exergy}.

-As also remark that a similar concept of available energy could be defined intrinsically, meaning without relying on a reference environment.
-The reversible conversion device would then interact only with the system of interest until it reaches equilibrium with itself.
-However, the use of a reference environment with fixed intensive quantities has the important advantage that the exergy content of a system is given explicitly by its exergy storage function, which follows systematically from its energy storage function and the definition of the reference environment, as detailed in~\cref{ssec:storage}.
-In contrast, the intrinsic concept in general would lead to an optimization problem without a simple closed-form solution.